VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Introduction

+\textbf{Limitation of Existing Solutions.} To ensure maintained performance of the NN-based receiver, authors in~\cite{adaptive-NN-receiver} propose periodic retraining as a measure to adapt the receiver to new channel conditions.
+However, fixed-time-interval retraining imposes significant training computational complexity and requires dedicated computation resources.
+Furthermore, retraining an NN-based receiver in the field requires collecting signals that are \emph{labeled} with transmitter-side bits under the new channel, which is not a trivial task.
+Therefore, unnecessary retraining must be avoided.
+Retraining must be applied only when we know that the performance of the NN-based receiver has definitely dropped compared to the traditional receiver, under the new channel conditions.

-\textbf{Proposed Solution.} On the right side of Fig.~\ref{fig:overview}, we propose VERITAS -- a framework for verifying the performance of AI-native receiver to ensure its maintained superior performance over the traditional receiver.
+\textbf{Proposed Solution.} On the right side of Fig.~\ref{fig:overview}, we propose VERITAS as a framework for verifying the performance of AI-native receiver in the field and limit its retraining to only necessary situations.
 VERITAS has 3 components: the Monitor, the traditional receiver (TradRx), and the Performance Comparator.
-The Monitor runs continuously in parallel to the AI-native receiver to observe the wireless channel and detect potential changes in the channel profile, transmitter speed, or delay spread.
-As soon as such a change is detected, TradRx is activated that is used as a comparison point against the AI-native receiver.
-The Performance Comparator compares output bit probabilities of the two receivers and determines which receiver is underperforming.
-Notably, this step does not require the true bit labels.
-If the AI-native receiver is identified as the underperforming receiver, a retraining process is initiated to lightly retrain the AI-native receiver.
-The proposed Performance Comparator in VERITAS is able to operate on encoded as well as raw (i.e., unencoded) bits, which obviates the need for a costly decoding block withing the proposed framework.
+The Monitor runs continuously in parallel to the AI-native receiver to observe the wireless channel and detect potential changes in the channel profile type, transmitter speed, or delay spread.
+As soon as such a change is detected, TradRx is activated and used as a comparison point against the AI-native receiver.
+The Performance Comparator compares output bit probabilities of the two receivers and determines the underperforming receiver.
+Notably, this step does not require the true bit labels or BER calculations.
+If the AI-native receiver is identified as the underperforming receiver, a retraining process is initiated to lightly retrain the AI-native receiver to ensure its maintained superior performance over the traditional receiver.
+The proposed Performance Comparator in VERITAS is able to operate on encoded as well as raw (i.e., uncoded) bits, which obviates the need for a costly decoding block within the proposed framework.